-ISR Definitions of Learning
+ISR Definitions of learning

-High Quality Learning
+High-Quality Learning

-High quality learning at ISR occurs when students are motivated to inquire, engage and reflect on subject matter in ways which develop creative and critical thinking skills.
-The students are guided, supported and motivated to achieve their individual potential.
+High-quality learning at ISR occurs when students are motivated to inquire, engage and reflect on the subject matter in ways that develop creative and critical thinking skills.
+The students are guided, supported, and motivated to achieve their individual potential.